How to Patch a Pool with Water in it

 Help!
 My Concrete Pool Shell is Cracked!

-Small hairline cracks and fissures are easy to spot at the top of the concrete pool or spa tub by the steps.
-Small cracks in the plaster occur with the use of a heavy object comes into contact with the pool shell.
+Small hairline concrete cracks and fissures are easy to spot at the top of the pool surface or spa tub by the steps.
+Small cracks in the plaster occur when a heavy object comes into contact with the pool shell.

 The pool may require careful draining to just below the tile line.
 Often tiles are on the upper walls of the pool just below the deck.
 Water loss will be minimal if draining is necessary.
 Before refilling the pool inspect all of the tiles lining the edge of the pool.